fgrehm/docker-provider/README.md

 * Port forwarding
 * Synced / shared folders support
 * Set container hostnames from Vagrantfiles
-* Provision Docker containers with any built-in Vagrant provider
+* Provision Docker containers with any built-in Vagrant provisioner

 You can see the plugin in action by watching the following "teasers" I published along the way: